mark-spurgeon/react-native-space/README.md

 # TODO

-- Function to add components in it depending on coordinates √
+- Component ID system [crucial] : generate ID.
-- Memory object : keep objects in mind to re-render them when on the right coordinates.
+- Memory object : keep objects in mind to re-render them when on the right coordinates. (close to being done)
-- (logical addition) Remove objects when not in the box.
+- (logical addition) Remove objects when not in the box. (close as well, goes with memory system)
+- Add components while already running (√ though still experimental)
 - Figure out a way to make it work with a REST api
 - Take velocity into account when scrolling.
-- [you might want to submit an issue if you need something more]
+- [you might want to submit an issue if you need something more :)]